Lockdown saved 37,000-78,000 lives, averted 14-29 lakh COVID-19 cases

 Guidelines on various aspects of COVID-19 management have been prepared expeditiously, scientifically and seven companies are producing testing kits, and vaccine development is going on after virus culturing by ICMR, he said adding there has been a massive response to deal with the challenge of COVID-19 during this lockdown period.

-Also Aarogya Setu is an unequalled weapon in our hands to fight the disease and the app now has more than 10 crore users, Paul said.
+Also, Aarogya Setu is an unequalled weapon in our hands to fight the disease and the app now has more than 10 crore users, Paul said.
 Use of telemedicine has become more popular, guidelines have been framed promptly, it is being used in a timely manner.

 The mortality rate is quite low as compared to others.
 It is 2.13 deaths per million in India while it 3.34 deaths per million in China and 519 deaths in UK.